Premium Leather iPad Pro 11 Gen 1 Case

 Our tray is designed to stretch, grab and hold your 11 inch.
 This is what makes our polymer it such a great material for this job.
 That, and the fact it's excellent at absorbing impacts!
 If you want some level of impact protection vs. having the raw, open edges or raw, unprotected corners of the iPad exposed, this is the best material we have found for the job.

 Does it provide the same level of protection as some big, clip on box type case that holds the tablet?
 Of course not.
 But our customers are not looking for a off-roading, mud and muck, construction zone case.
 They are looking for the Rolls Royce, the S-Class Mercedes or Bentley of protection.
 That is what we do.
-The design is protective but in a elegant, almost invisible way and is the best of it's kind.
+The design is protective but in a elegant, almost invisible way.
+This is what makes it the best iPad Pro 11 cover of it's kind.

 So back to the installation.
 What you want to do first is tuck the upper left hand corner of the tablet into the upper left hand corner of the tray holding the top, outside edge of the tray to support it.